DragonOfShuu/ultimate-tik-tak-toe/README.md

 decide to expand the board, these values will use the hex system; once id's go over 9, to keep them at one char in length, we'll use letters instead of numbers (a, b, c...).
 This means that the max size for a board will be 36.

+## Player Claims/Player Index

+Players will have a zero-based index.
+If a tile is -1, this means it was a wildcard game.